Tom Cruise, Jeremy Renner, Paula Patton, Simon Pegg, Ghost Protocol

 Co-produced by Peter Jackson, The Adventures of Tintin features Jamie Bell as Tintin, Daniel Craig, Andy Serkis, Simon Pegg, Cary Elwes, Toby Jones, and Nick Frost.

-At no. 6, Garry Marshall's New Year's Eve brought in $1.05m.
+At no. 6, Garry Marshall's New Year's Eve brought in $1.05 million.
 The all-star omnibus comedy-drama stars Michelle Pfeiffer, Zac Efron, Robert De Niro, Halle Berry, Jessica Biel, Katherine Heigl, Ashton Kutcher, Lea Michele, Sarah Jessica Parker, Josh Duhamel, Hilary Swank, and others.

 At no. 10, Bill Condon's The Twilight Saga: Breaking Dawn Part 1 is the only movie among the top ten to have been out for more than 30 days.
 Starring Robert Pattinson, Kristen Stewart, and Taylor Lautner, Breaking Dawn 1 raked in $515k.
-Total to date: $268.19m.
+Total to date: $268.19 million.

 The extensive Breaking Dawn cast includes Peter Facinelli, Elizabeth Reaser, Kellan Lutz, Ashley Greene, Nikki Reed, Jackson Rathbone, Dakota Fanning, MyAnna Buring, Booboo Stewart, and Michael Sheen.